salesforce/TransmogrifAI/README.md

 ## Adding TransmogrifAI into your project
-You can simply add TransmogrifAI as a regular dependency to your existing project:
+You can simply add TransmogrifAI as a regular dependency to an existing project.

 For Gradle in `build.gradle` add:
 ```groovy
 repositories {
     mavenCentral()